 Audyssey continued research completed by THX on loudness compensation and did very detailed analysis to come up with updated Fletcher-Munson equal loudness curves.

 In summary, loudness compensation compensates for the human auditory system’s perception of sound as the volume is decreased.
 Firstly, sensitivity to treble and bass seem to drop off as volume is decreased.
 Secondly, our ability to hear sounds behind us / directionality is decreased with dropping volume as well.
+See more about that in our article,” Understanding Audio Dynamic Range“.

 The above of course has critical impacts on playback of multi-channel soundtracks in the home.
 After all, we rarely if ever listen to movie soundtracks at reference level.
 That is actually rather uncomfortable in a small space or near-field.
 So it follows that some kind of compensation is needed if we are to restore the correct perceived tonality and directionality of the soundtrack.